Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 5500 XT should be a lot faster than the Radeon R9 270 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5500 XT should perform quite a bit faster than the Radeon R9 270 overall. (explain)

-Texel RateThe Radeon RX 5500 XT should be quite a bit (approximately 110%) better at anisotropic filtering than the Radeon R9 270. (explain)
+Texel RateThe Radeon RX 5500 XT should be a lot (approximately 110%) better at AF than the Radeon R9 270. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison